danftang/KotlinGnuplot/README.md

 ![plot of sin](examples/img/plot.png)

-Notice the `inferXCoord=true` parameter, which tells gnuplot that we're just sending a list of Y values, and the X values should be inferred from Y's index in the sequence.
+Notice the `inferXCoord=true` parameter, which tells gnuplot that we're just sending a list of Y values, and the X values should be inferred from Y's position in the sequence.
 When this parameter is `false` (the default) you'll need to send (X,Y) pairs.

 Similarly, the `splot` method gives access to surface plots.
-Data is still sent as a `Sequence<Float>`, data points should be ordered as (x0,y0), (x0,y1)...(x0,yn), (x1,y0)...
+Data is still sent as a (flattened) `Sequence<Float>`, data points should be ordered as (x0,y0), (x0,y1)...(x0,yn), (x1,y0)...
 You can manipulate your data into an appropriate `Sequence<Float>` using `map` and `flatmap`.
 Because sequences are lazily evaluated, large datasets can be manipulated this way without any memory overhead.
 For example

 ```kotlin
   val XSIZE = 50